-Melasma, also known as hormonal pigmentation, is a considerable problem for South African women.
-It is a chronic skin condition that occurs on the face in the form of brown patches and is a dynamic (active) condition that needs lifelong management.
+Melasma, also known as hormonal pigmentation, is a considerable problem for South African women and sometimes men.
+It is a chronic (long term) skin condition that occurs on the face in the form of brown patches and is a dynamic (active) condition that needs lifelong management.

 There are many possible causes of pigmentation disorders, which are marked by changes in melanin, the pigment in skin.
 These may include progesterone (the Mirena), photosensitizing medications, thyroid dysfunction, stress and dysbiosis (an imbalance in your gut flora caused by too few beneficial bacteria and an overgrowth of bad bacteria, yeast, and/or parasites).